hoodiehq-archive/documentation/worker.md

     var CouchDBChanges = require("CouchDBChanges");

 To start listening, we first need to create a *callback function* that is called for every new change that is sent to us.
+Put this new function before the current last line (which should be `var log = new WorkerLog();`).

-Our callback for now, will only log the changes object to the command line:
+Our callback function will, for now, only log the changes object to the command line:

     WorkerLog.prototype._changesCallback = function(error, message)
     {